AcidicSoil/dspy-file/README.md

 - (Optional) `.env` file for any additional DSPy configuration; `dotenv` is loaded automatically

 Install the Python dependencies if you have not already:
+**you dont need all of these commands to correctly install**

+### I added multiple install commands and will cleanup later

 ```bash
 uv init